dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 let selectedIndex = -1;
 ```

-Then, add a click event to the your `<path>` which sets `selectedIndex` to the index of the wedge that was clicked.
+Then, add a click event to your `<path>` which will set `selectedIndex` to the index of the wedge that was clicked.
 The skeleton logic should look like the following:

 ```js